vadivelmurugesan/vadivelmurugesan/README.md

 ### Hi there, I'm Vadivel Murugesan 👋

-- I'm a solution architect.
+- I'm a Machine Learning Engineer
+- I try to make AI simple for the organization
 - I love and fix the architecture challenges.